How To Carry Helmet On A Bicycle?

 We recommend this specific product because of the durable build and reliability that it provides.
 It also comes at an affordable price.
 The outer jacket of the cord is UV resistant and weather-proof, so you won’t face much problem using it.

 However, we wouldn’t recommend you follow this method when you’re cycling, as the helmet may end up hitting the saddlebags or even the tires.
-However, if you can manage to hold the helmet in place on the rear rack, you shouldn’t face any problem.
+However, if you can manage to hold the helmet in place on the rear rack or lock it to the bicycle, you shouldn’t face any problems.

 Stem Drape